 - Acana Regionals Wild Atlantic Dry Dog Food

-The lawsuit says past testing by the Clean Label Project has demonstrated that these products contain heavy metals and BPA.
+The lawsuit, called Weaver v.
+Champion Petfoods USA Inc. et al., says past testing by the Clean Label Project has demonstrated that these products contain heavy metals and BPA.
 For example, the Clean Label Project awarded Orijen Six Fish a mere 1 star (out of a possible 5) in the category of “Heavy Metals (Arsenic, Cadmium, Lead and Mercury)” — meaning that Orijen Six Fish has a higher level of these metals than other brands of dog food.

 Petful subscriber Terry M., a service dog trainer, echoed many others we’ve heard from over the past few weeks when he told us he doesn’t know what to think: “I am concerned, skeptical and frightened at the same time.
 We use Orijen dog food, and so do my clients.”

-Champion Petfoods has slammed the lawsuit, calling the allegations “meritless and based on misinterpretation of the data.”
+Champion Petfoods has slammed all of the lawsuits, calling the allegations “meritless and based on misinterpretation of the data.”

-“While we plan to comprehensively refute the wide range of false allegations in a court of law at the appropriate date, in the interim we want you to be confident in the safety and quality of our products,” the company said in a statement posted on Facebook.
+“While we plan to comprehensively refute the wide range of false allegations in a court of law at the appropriate date, in the interim we want you to be confident in the safety and quality of our products,” the company said in a statement (archived here).